the-innovation-circuit/schools/README.md

 ### Students Learn A Lot

 Not only are Innovation Circuit events great fun, they're also very informative with students learning a lot.
 Our workshops were developed in consultation with the Hack Foundation, an international organisation that has years of experience developing a programming curriculum.
 They have been designed to teach new topics in relatable ways for students.

-###

-Our use of pop culture and our friendly marketing means that students from

 ## Resources Provided